Healthdirect Free Australian health advice you can count on.

 What causes an anal fissure?

-Most anal fissures are caused by injury to the area.
-This can happen when you pass a hard or large stool (poo).
-Other causes include:
+Most anal fissures are caused by trauma (injury) to the area.
+This can happen:

-There are other, less common, causes of anal fissures such as:
+Other, less common causes of anal fissures are:

 When should I see my doctor?